 Sgt.
 Harvey Herbert Riedeman

-After basic training, Harvey was assigned to A Company, 192nd, which had originated as a Wisconsin National Guard tank company from Janesville.
-He trained as a tank driver.
+After basic training, Harvey was assigned to A Company, which had originated as a Wisconsin National Guard tank company from Janesville.
+One of the schools he attended was tank school where he trained as a tank driver.
 After being assigned to the company, Harvey and Ed DeGroot became good friends with Sgt.
 Owen Sandmire.

-In the late summer of 1941, Harvey took part in maneuvers in Louisiana.
+In the late summer of 1941, Harvey took part in maneuvers in Louisiana as part of the red army from September 1st through 30th.
+At one point during the maneuvers, the 192nd broke through the defenses of the blue army and was about to overrun its headquarters when the maneuvers were suddenly canceled.
+The blue army was under the command of General George S. Patton.
+Instead of returning to Ft.
+Knox as expected, the battalion was ordered to Camp Polk, Louisiana.
 It was after these maneuvers, on the side of a hill, the he and the other members of the battalion learned that they were being sent overseas.

 Harvey and the